Income Tax Estimator 2018 - 2019

 An income tax estimate is based on many factors that include determining whether you are filing as a sole proprietor, partnership, S corporation shareholder or a self-employed individual.
 For Individuals, you should use IRS Form 1040-ES, to pay your estimated federal income tax payments.

-information on filing for a sole proprietor, partnerships,
+For additional information on filing for a sole proprietor, partnerships, and S corporation

 For those who are filing as a corporation you should use Form 1120-W, Estimated Tax for Corporations (PDF), to determine your estimated taxes due.
 For additional information on filing for a corporation, refer to Publication 542, Corporations.